Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 See Chapter 6: Truth and Finitude: On Heidegger's reading of Plato pp. 139-163.

 63. ———.
 2004.
 Questioning Platonism.
-Continental Interpretations of Plato.
+Continental interpretations of Plato.
 Albany: State University of New York Press.

 See Chapter One: Heidegger's Plato pp. 17-122.